 Now, I’m not saying to completely eliminate fiber, but if you have low stomach acid you’re not doing yourself any favors by eating a lot of it.

-Grains in particular contain a lot of phytic acid, a compound that locks onto certain nutrients like zinc, calcium, iron, and copper making them impossible to absorb.
+Grains, in particular, contain a lot of phytic acids, a compound that locks onto certain nutrients like zinc, calcium, iron, and copper making them impossible to absorb.
 Of course, properly soaking your grains will allow for much better absorption of these nutrients but when stomach acid is too low, you’re not going to have much luck either way.

 Having optimal stomach acid levels is what allows us to absorb nutrients from our food.